mariengiam/plant-humanities-summerprogram/tea/README.md

 ### Tea rituals, ceremonies, material culture

-As tea consumption became popularised, so too did rituals and ceremonies associated with tea, together with their material cultures.
-From handleless cups with a wide circumference used for both its preparation and consumption, vessels used to drink tea varied in shape and form, as tea spread to Japan, Europe, the Middle East and the Americas through trade, migration and colonialism.
-This needs more work.
-End with afternoon tea: a quintessentially British tradition, popularised today.
+As tea consumption spread, so too did rituals and ceremonies associated with tea, together with their material cultures develop.
+From handleless cups with a wide circumference used for both its preparation and consumption, vessels used to drink tea multiplied in shape and form.
+In Japan, ceramicware was used for the [*chanoyu*](https://www.metmuseum.org/essays/the-japanese-tea-ceremony): a Japanese ceremonial ritual of tea preparation and consumption, in a specialised space with codified procedures.
+In Europe, the popularity of Chinese blue and white *jingdezhen* porcelain led to the creation of Delftware, a type of tin-glazed earthenware, and finally to the success of ["hardpaste"](https://en.wikipedia.org/wiki/Hard-paste_porcelain) porcelain in Meissen, Germany.
+Today, the revived and much popularised British tradition of afternoon tea with scones, cake, sandwiches and tea (of course!) reminds us of the various ways in which traditions and rituals have survived, but also transformed in the process.

 ### Dutch curiosity: Early European encounters with tea

 Dutch East India Company (VOC) merchants and affiliates were crucial to the spread of tea to the rest of Europe.
 News about tea drinking as well as the commodity itself came to British Isles through Dutch literary sources and directly from their trade with Dutch merchants.[^2] As Markman Ellis remarks, "tea sociability was a conspicuous aspect of Dutch influence on British social life."[^3] Since 1609, the Japanese granted the VOC trading rights with Japan via the island of Deshima, becoming the only Europeans to successfully establish a trading post in Japan.
 Through their presence in Japan, they were also able to gain a foothold to the China trade, including the trade in tea.
 Thus, they became the first Europeans to import tea into Europe from Asia.

 <param ve-image
 	   src="wc:Plattegrond_van_Deshima.jpg"
 	   caption="Map of the Island of Deshima">

-On 2 October 1609, the first batch of tea consisting of tea leaves and green powdered tea, set sail to Holland on the Rood Leeuw met Piljen ‘red lion with arrows’, via the Dutch controlled port of Bantam, Indonesia.[^4] (p312 Tale of Tea) The Dutch would continue to monopolise the trade in tea until the end of the 17th century.
-The English merchant, William Milburn duly noted that:
+On 2 October 1609, the first batch of tea consisting of tea leaves and green powdered tea, set sail to Holland on the *Rood Leeuw met Piljen* (red lion with arrows), via the Dutch controlled port of Bantam, Indonesia.[^4] The Dutch would continue to monopolise the trade in tea until the end of the 17th century.
+The English merchant, William Milburn thus noted that:

 <param ve-image
 	   src="wc:Kist_met_negen_flessen-Rijksmuseum_NG-444.jpeg"